certsocietegenerale/fame/docs/modules.rst

 A preloading module can currently use the following inputs:

 * The hash of binary to analyze
-* The analysis itself to re-analyze a hash

 The preloading module might produce data that can be analyzed by FAME (e.g. sample binary).